 Todoist is a task management app that allows you to assign to-do items due dates, as well as tag them with different project labels.
 You can add tasks from your desktop or phone.
 As a fun added bonus, you can rack up "Karma points" by completing tasks consistently.

-The famed Pomodoro Technique calls on you to work in 25-minute blocks, then take a short break.
-Pomodoro Timer provides a handy way to track blocks of work and allows you to track your past work history.
+This timer provides a handy way to track blocks of work and allows you to track your past work history.
+Manage your tasks, track your goals, and customize work interval duration to maximize your productivity.

 Focus Booster also uses the Pomodoro Technique model for tracking work, but provides a deeper dive into exactly where your time is going.
 You can link revenue, meetings, and projects to your Pomodoros so you gain a birds-eye view of the impact of your work.